iluvjava/Maths/Notebook 2.0/AMATH 503/Legendre Equation.md

 \tag{4}
 $$

-And taking the derivatiev we have:
+And taking the derivative we have:

 $$
 y'(x) = \sum_{n =0}^{\infty}a_nnx^{n - 1} \quad y''(x) = \sum_{n = 0}^{\infty}